colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to avoid it
 +++++++++++++++

 Use isolated workspaces
 ^^^^^^^^^^^^^^^^^^^^^^^

-Isolated workspaces install each package to their own folder, meaning no two installed packages will have the same include directory.
+If your underlay is a merged workspace, then no two packages in it will have the same include directory.
-This is not always possible.
+Using isolated workspaces won't help if your underlay is merged workspace.

 Sort include directories according to the workspace order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^